ansible/awx/docs/docsite/rst/userguide/credential_plugins.rst

 - **TLS Authentication Role**: specify the role or certificate name in Vault that corresponds to your client certificate when using the TLS auth method.
 If it is not provided, Vault will attempt to match the certificate automatically
 - **Namespace name** specify the namespace name (Vault Enterprise only)
 - **Kubernetes role** specify the role name when using Kubernetes authentication
+- **Username**: enter the username of the user to be used to authenticate this service
+- **Password**: enter the password associated with the user to authenticate this service
 - **Path to Auth**: specify a path if other than the default path of ``/approle``

 For more detail about the Approle auth method and its fields, refer to the `Vault documentation for Approle Auth Method <https://developer.hashicorp.com/vault/docs/auth/approle>`_.